Skip to Main Content

 Sometimes, foreign objects are ingested or can get stuck inside a cat's or dog's body.

 In some cases, specialized skills or equipment are needed to perform pet surgery.
-If that is the case for your animal, your vet will refer you to a cat or dog surgeon near Santa Cruz and work closely with your veterinary surgeon to ensure that your dog or cat receives the very best care.
+If that is the case for your animal, your vet will refer you to a cat or dog surgeon near Capitola and work closely with your veterinary surgeon to ensure that your dog or cat receives the very best care.

 • Wounds